 Stakeholder Involvement

 The BMAP process engages local stakeholders and promotes coordination and collaboration to address the nitrate reductions to achieve the Upper Wakulla River TMDL.
-The following entities are the key stakeholders that are responsible for load reductions and monitoring within the PFAs:
+The following entities are the stakeholders that are responsible for load reductions and monitoring within the PFAs:

 Agriculture.